wnqi-K/ar-app/README.md

 # ARRRRR
-An Android app made for COMP30022 IT Project.
+An Android app made for COMP30022 IT Project by group Yunkai.

 This repository contains all source files of our application.